jjm3x3/AmazingRaceFantasy/.github/pull_request_template.md

 ## Confirm
 - [ ] This PR has unit tests scenarios.
+- [ ] This PR is correctly linked to the relevant milestone.
-- [ ] This feature has been tested separately of any dependencies.
+- [ ] This PR has been locally QA'd.

 /assign me